IBM/icp-airways/README.md

 7. Click on parameters tab and add the follow parameters
 ```
 server : youricpip
-path: your folder path you created in your icp proxy
+path: your folder path that you created in your icp proxy
 ```
 > This screenshot is an example
 ![icp3](icp3.png)